Chavez breaks silence, says governing Venezuela

-“I‘m governing - fulfilling my duties as head of state - but in this unique situation which I will be out of in the next few days, and then soon I will be back there,” Chavez told state TV in a brief phone call, his voice sounding firm and energetic.
+“I‘m governing - fulfilling my duties as head of state - but in this unique situation which I will be out of in the next few days,” Chavez told state TV in a brief phone call, his voice sounding firm and energetic.

-That had fanned criticism that he was no longer properly running the country and spurred unprecedented talk of a successor to the former soldier, who during 13 years in power has avoided cultivating a protégé who could replace him.
+His unusual silence had fanned opposition criticism he was no longer properly running the OPEC nation and spurred unprecedented talk of a successor to the former soldier, who during 13 years in power has avoided cultivating a protégé who could replace him.

+“Venezuela today is being governed via a telephone, via Twitter,” the opposition coalition’s presidential candidate, Henrique Capriles, told local TV soon after Chavez’s comments.

-But Chavez insisted he was still in charge of government and would be back home soon to start mulling his re-election campaign.
+In his half-hour telephone call, Chavez insisted he was still in charge of the government and would be back home soon to start gearing up his re-election campaign from July.

-“The opposition are never going to win any elections in Venezuela, ever again, we are going to give them a resounding knockout,” he said.
+“The opposition are never going to win any elections in Venezuela, ever again, we are going to give them a resounding knockout,” he said in comments that sparked a stream of jubilant Tweets from supporters.

-He has had three operations since last June, including one that removed a baseball-sized tumor.
-But government leaders have refused to divulge details about his condition.
+The Venezuelan has had three operations since last June, including one that removed a baseball-sized tumor.
+But officials have refused to divulge details about his cancer.

-He is supposed to have completed the last of five radiotherapy sessions, but the unusual silence had fanned speculation his condition was getting worse, possibly fatal.
+He is supposed to have completed the last of five radiotherapy sessions in Cuba in recent days, but his uncharacteristic silence has brought speculation his condition is getting worse, possibly fatal.

+One source close to the government said over the weekend that Chavez’s health has deteriorated considerably with the radiotherapy.
+He has been in intense pain and is unable to walk, requiring him to use a wheelchair, the source told Reuters.

 The recent creation of a Council of State, charged with advising the president on policy issues, has been interpreted by analysts and some opposition activists as a transition agency that could ease the way toward a post-Chavez Venezuela.

-Party leaders deny this, insisting he is their only candidate and assuring voters he will sweep opposition rival Henrique Capriles in the October 7 vote.
+Party leaders deny this, insisting he is their only candidate and will sweep Capriles in the October 7 vote.

 “It is not a transition (committee) and there will be no transition,” said Vice President Elias Jaua at the weekend in a ceremony filled with Chavez supporters clad in signature red shirts chanting party slogans.